 So after Christmas, after gifts were finished and wrapped, after all other holiday musts were taken care of, finally, I could see if a plastic canvas wedding cake would work and be as spectacular as my thoughts.
 It kinda, sorta is though the three versions shown above are not the original creation I started with.
-There are at least two more versions roaming around with all the other have tos in my mind.
+There are at least two more versions roaming around with all the other have tos in my mind [what about a Christmas theme with poinsetias or change out the cake topper or, or, or].
 Of course, since I know the idea works, they are on a back burner now.
 I love the idea that the same base can be used for all themes-just change out the florals, the ribbons, the bling.

 Why in the world would a bridal shower centerpiece get mixed in with all the children's paraphernalia, quilting and craft things I was in the middle of?
 I don't have a clue.
 No one is getting married, there are no showers to decorate for.
 It has nothing to do with anything in my life right now.
 Just one of those quirky, off the wall creations that makes its way to my "to do" list, then pushes its way to the top of the list and insists on being created right now ahead of everything else.

-Here is a 2 part video tutorial for constructing the centerpiece.
+Here are parts 1 & 2 video tutorials for constructing the centerpiece.
 A printable version is also available on www.FaveCrafts.com @ http://www.favecrafts.com/Wedding-Crafts.

 Part one takes you through building the basic three tier structure with plastic canvas then covering with bridal satin.